odorado02/DE-Project-Relay-Controlled-Sound-Synthesizer/README.md

 ## Theoretical description and explanation

-Description: Develop and implement a sound synthesizer utilizing relays on the Nexys A7 FPGA board.
+*Description: Develop and implement a sound synthesizer utilizing relays on the Nexys A7 FPGA board.
 Rather than generating audio signals directly, the system employs relays connected to Pmod connectors to produce audible sounds by managing the activation and deactivation of relay switches.
 Users can compose and play basic melodies by programming the relay sequences.
-Push buttons will serve as controls for play, stop, and song navigation, while LEDs and a 7-segment display will provide visualization of the melody and information about the songs.
+Push buttons will serve as controls for play, stop, and song navigation, while LEDs and a 7-segment display will provide visualization of the melody and information about the songs.*

+We developed our synthesizer using the Nexys A7 board.
+We used the buttons to control the music track which is playing and the seven segment display as an indicator for the track number.
+Also we included two LED colour to make clear if the music is playing or paused.

 ## Hardware description of demo application